SeisComP3/seiscomp3/src/trunk/apps/tools/scdb/descriptions/scdb.rst

 .. warning::

    When reading XML files the output database address is not passed with -o but -d.
-The applications database address is used.
+The application's database address is used.

 .. code-block:: sh